moody2times/expense_tracker/README.md

 </br>
 <h2>Description</h2>
 This is a simple react expense tracker app.
 Enter the expense with the date and it will be added to your expenses.
 You can filter your expenses by year and see a chart of your expenses.
 You can also sort all your expenses. <b>TAKE NOTICE</b>
 that the data is not persisted in a database and so when you refresh your screen, your data is lost.
-This is a demo app.
 </br>
 </br>
 <h2>Features</h2>